aksio-insurtech/Fundamentals/Documentation/configuration.md

 The filename it will use for looking for the file is by default the name of the C# type lower cased and with `.json` as file extension.

-> Note: If you're using the Cratis Application Model, it will automatically be configured for you and you can therefor skip the configuration part.
+> Note: If you're using the Aksio Application Model, it will automatically be configured for you and you can therefor skip the configuration part.

 The system uses type discovery to automatically register all configuration objects and leverages the [types system](./types.md) found in Fundamentals as well.